-The products that we launched during the fiscal year endedJune 30, 2013 further strengthened our broad range of offerings that support the front-end defect inspection market.
-In the field of patterned wafer inspection, we offer our 2900 Series, 2830 Series, 2820 Series and 2810 Series systems (for broadband optical defect inspection); our PumaTM 9650 Series, Puma 9500 Series and Puma 9100 Series systems (for narrowband optical defect inspection); and our eS805 Series and eS800 Series systems (for electron-beam defect inspection).
-In the field of unpatterned wafer and surface inspection, we offer the Surfscan SP3 Series and the Surfscan SP2 Series (wafer defect inspection systems for process tool qualification and monitoring using blanket films and bare wafers); and the SURFmonitorTM (integrated on the Surfscan SP3 Series and an optional module for the Surfscan SP2 Series), which enables surface quality measurements and capture of low-contrast defects.
-For reticle inspection, we offer our X5.2 and Teron 611 products, which are photomask inspection systems that allow IC fabs to qualify incoming reticles and inspect production reticles for contaminants and other process-related changes.
+The products that we launched during the fiscal year endedJune 30, 2014 further strengthened our broad range of offerings that support the front-end defect inspection market.
+In the field of patterned wafer inspection, we offer our 2910 Series, 2900 Series, 2830 Series, 2820 Series and 2810 Series systems (for broadband plasma defect inspection); our PumaTM 9650 Series and Puma 9500 Series systems (for laser scanning defect inspection); our eS805TM Series and eS800 Series systems (for electron-beam defect inspection); our 8900 system (for macro defect inspection); and our CIRCLTM cluster tool (for macro defect inspection and review of all wafer surfaces - front side, edge and back side).
+In the field of unpatterned wafer and surface inspection, we offer the SurfscanTM SP3 Series (wafer defect inspection systems for process tool qualification and monitoring using blanket films and bare wafers); and the SURFmonitorTM (integrated on the Surfscan SP3 Series), which enables surface quality measurements and capture of low-contrast defects.
+For reticle inspection, we offer our X5.2TM and Teron SL650 Series products, which are photomask inspection systems that allow IC fabs to qualify incoming reticles and inspect production reticles for contaminants and other process-related changes.
 In addition, we offer a number of other products for the front-end defect inspection market, as reflected in the product table at the conclusion of this "Products" section.